jondivi/Heads-Tails/readme.md

 ## Additions

 - Add an option to use different currency (i.e. Default will be a US Quarter, but there could be Euros, Pounds, Yen, etc.)

+## Updates

+-added in a folder to hold all the different types of coins